 Those students interested in playing a jazz chair in a band and/or playing in a jazz combo will go through the sight-reading audition first.
 After the sight-reading, students interested in improvisation will be asked to play changes at sight with a play-a-long recording.

 Each student will be asked to read a variety of jazz literature as well as just playing time.
 In addition, each rhythm section player will be asked to solo over changes.
 Drummers should know all styles of drumming including, but not limited to, up-tempo and medium swing, jazz waltz, funk, shuffle, samba, etc.

 The course number for Jazz Ensembles is MUSC 143J.
-There are three sections.
+There are two sections.